 - Take medications such as birth control or hormone therapy

-Certain surgeries can also increase the risk of blood clots.
+Certain types of surgeries can also increase the risk of blood clots.
 The chance of developing blood clots is higher if you need:

 - Hip replacement